Hot home decor trends

 Natural light is always in style, but it’s becoming more popular to filter and soften it with sheers.
 This style of window treatment has come a long way since the nets you might remember your Granny having.
 They now come in all manner of contemporary colours and patterns.

-The floral look for 2018 is big and bold rather than traditional and feminine.
+The floral look currently trending is big and bold rather than traditional and feminine.

 Curtains and blinds